Archive for the 'Adventures & Travel' Category

 First the roadtrip.
 My son and I drove 2329 miles in four days.
 Through Washington, Idaho, Montana, Wyoming, Nebraska, Iowa and Illinois.

-I then helped him move into an apartment in Chicago which is a third floor walk up … Read more »
+I then helped him move into an apartment in Chicago which is … Read more »

 Here we go again!
 Another week and another Friday.
 And I am in a whirlwind.